“It actively supports and encourages independence.”

 Sepsis, the body’s extreme reaction to an infection, is a life-threatening emergency.
 “When we got him to the hospital, his temperature was 100.4.
 They put him on antibiotics immediately and that afternoon his temperature was 103,” Cheryl says.
 “We literally caught it right at the crucial moment.”

 Thankfully, the quick intervention and treatment at the hospital turned Perry’s condition around.
-As he began to improve, Cheryl says she was approached about the Home Recovery Care program.
+As he began to improve, Cheryl says she was approached about the Recovery Care at Home program.
 “They said, ‘Would you be interested in a home care where he would still be under hospital care, but he would be allowed to go home and have nurses check on him?’
 And I looked and him and he looked at me, and I said yes,” she says enthusiastically.
 “We were very interested in that.”

 Cheryl explains that the reason they were so interested is because Perry always does better in their own home than when he’s in the hospital.
 “He eats better, he tends to be more active, he doesn’t like to be nailed to the bed.
 You know, it’s just home.”